 So, how did we get to IPTV from satellite and cable television?

 When the internet came into existence in the early 1980s, inventors did not take much time to experiment with TV transmissions over the Internet.
-However, the earliest mention of IPTV is in 1995.
-Certainly, it was not as elaborate as today and mainly focused on transmitting video data over a locally managed IP network.
+However, the earliest mention of IPTV was in 1995.
+Indeed, it was not as elaborate as today and mainly focused on transmitting video data over a locally managed IP network.

 IPTV faced various hurdles back then, including limited bandwidth, low compression capabilities, and government regulations.